collectionspace/cspace-ui.js/README.md

 The CollectionSpace user interface for web browsers.

-Release 4.5 (or later) of the CollectionSpace Services API is required.
+Release 4.5 or later of the CollectionSpace Services API is required.
 This application is not compatible with releases 4.4 and earlier.

 ## Installation

 ### For CollectionSpace Administrators

-See the [installation instructions](https://github.com/collectionspace/cspace-ui.js/tree/master/docs/installation) to set up the CollectionSpace user interface for your users.
+The CollectionSpace UI is a JavaScript application that runs in a web browser.
+See the [installation instructions](https://github.com/collectionspace/cspace-ui.js/tree/master/docs/installation) to make the application available to your CollectionSpace users.

 ### For CollectionSpace Developers

-Follow these instructions to download and install the source code of the application.
+[Node.js](https://nodejs.org/) 8 and npm 5 are required to build the application.

-Using git:
+To download and install the source code of the application for development:

 ```
 $ git clone https://github.com/collectionspace/cspace-ui.js.git